RdoubleA/MLprep/nlp.md

 Create a document-term matrix, where rows are the documents and columns are the terms.
 The elements in the matrix are the tf-idf scores.
 Perform SVD on this matrix.
 This will yield a document-topic matrix, the singular values for each topic, and a topic-term matrix.
 You can use these to determine what topics are in which documents and which words were used for each topic.

 ### Latent dirichlet allocation
+Similar to LSA, SVD, and matrix factorization in that it calculates a document-topic matrix and a topic-term matrix, except it represents this as a probability distribution instead of real values.
+LDA uses the dirichlet distribution, which returns vectors of probabilities that sum to 1.
+It is different from a multivariate Gaussian in that the values are probabilities instead of real values.
+It can be interpreted as the probability that a term belongs to a topic out of all the topics.

+One of the main advantages of LDA is its ability to generate human interpretable topics and to classify new documents based on the learned topics.
+One of its main disadvantages is that the number of topics K has to be set in advance and it assumes that the order of the words in the document does not matter

 ## RNN/GRU/LSTM
 A full discussion of these models can be found in the [deep learning guide](https://github.com/RdoubleA/MLprep/blob/master/deep_learning.md#sequence-models).